 PEOs actually give you more control over your business operations.

-PEOs Let You Focus More on Growing Your Business
+PEOs Let You Focus More On Growing Your Business

 Most PEOs also assign a single point of contact to streamline communication.
 Working directly with one instead of many frees up your valuable time.

-PEOs Help You See the Big Picture
+PEOs Help You See The Big Picture

 Because most companies work with specific vendors for specific HR and human capital needs, those vendors tend to work in silos.
-This makes it nearly impossible to maximize cost saving opportunities across your HR obligations.
+This makes it nearly impossible to maximize cost-saving opportunities across your HR obligations.

 PEOs Improve Your Cashflow

-Because PEOs take on the liability and responsibility of your employees’ payroll, taxes, health benefits, unemployment, and workers’ compensation, the state technically views the PEO as a “co-employer.”
+Since PEOs take on the liability and responsibility of your employees’ payroll, taxes, health benefits, unemployment, and workers’ compensation, the state technically views the PEO as a “co-employer.”

-You retain full control of your business, but the co-employment relationship qualifies your company for discounted tax rates and lower premiums that you couldn’t get without the PEO.
+You retain full control of your business, but the co-employment relationship qualifies your company for discounted tax rates and lower premiums that you couldn’t get without a PEO.
 With extra cash on hand, you can invest in your employees, your equipment, or both.